shams-nahid/My-Daily-AWS-Study/public/Other Services/01 CI-CD_.md/03 CodeDeploy.md

 - `Blue Green Deployment`: Initially it keeps the previous instances and application.
 A new set of instance will be created and load balancer send traffic on both of these.
 If everything goes fine, all the traffic will go to the new instances.

 > Blue green deployment is not supported by on premise servers

+**Get Secure Parameters In CodeDeploy from Parameter Store**

+- Create IAM role to access the Parameter Store
+- Use `ssm get-parameters` option